Dietmar Hamann: Personal life

 Hamann has two daughters, Chiara and Luna.
-He is the brother of Matthias Hamann, who also played in the Bundesliga, mainly for Bayern rival TSV 1860 München.
+He is the brother of Matthias Hamann, who also played in the Bundesliga, mainly for Bayern rival 1860 Munich.
 Hamann enjoys cricket and once played for Alderley Edge CC 2nd XI vs Neston CC 2nd XI in the Cheshire County Cricket League, taking a catch in the game.
 He became interested in the sport during the 2005 Ashes series.

-On 23 February 2010, the former German international was found guilty of Driving under the influence and sentenced to a 16-month driving ban while also being fined nearly £2,000.
+On 23 February 2010, the former German international was found guilty of driving under the influence and sentenced to a 16-month driving ban while also being fined nearly £2,000.
 He had been stopped by police at junction six of the M56 near his home in Styal, Cheshire, at 12.15 am on 12 July 2009.

 In cooperation with Standard Chartered Bank, an institution for which he also acted as an ambassador, Hamann hosted a football clinic in Nigeria.

 In 2012, Hamann revealed the gambling problems he suffered towards the end of his career, an addiction that has been "not healthy or sustainable" and lasted for many years.

 Hamann went to Australia on an extended holiday in 2018.
 In June 2019 he was charged with assault in the country.